joncastro/minip4/README.md

 All default **host** parameters and following ones:

-- `mac`: if not provided and the name contains a number, the number of the name will be used and converted to mac address.
-For example, if name is `h101` then mac address is `00:00:00:00:00:65`.
-Notice `65` is the hex representation of `101`.
+- `mac`: if not provided and the name contains a digits, the mac will use the number of concatenating all digits and converted to mac address.
+For example, if name is `h101c1` then mac address is `00:00:00:00:03:F3`.
+Notice `0x03:F3` is the hex representation of `1011`.
+If not, a random mac address will be calculated.

 ### Switches